mithralaya/WhatIs/README.md

 # WhatIs
-A small util class that cn take input of what and returns an answer
+A small util class that can take input and returns an answer for general javascript utility.

+The plugin is only available for Node.JS currently.